-Our chosen examination board at all levels is AQA and, at GCSE and A Level, assessment in Art focuses on four areas.
+Our chosen examination board at all levels is AQA and at GCSE assessment in Art focuses on four areas.
 These are developing ideas, experimentation, recording in a variety of visual forms including drawing, painting and sculpture and, finally, responding personally to a topic, theme or idea.
 From Christleton, many students continue with Art in its various forms including Art Foundation and degrees in Fine Art, Fashion and Architecture.
 We are proud of the artistic progress made by of all of our students whether in or beyond school!

 - Art workshops for all Key Stages on Wednesday afternoons 2.30-3.45pm